22blu9/linux-hardened/README.md

 - [ ] Optional, write our own root.

 #### Credits:
-`configure.py` copied and modified from [here](https://github.com/slsrepo/t2archinstall/blob/main/t2archinstall.py)
+`configure.py` copied and modified from [here](https://github.com/slsrepo/t2archinstall/blob/main/t2archinstall.py).

-Thanks to @Provectus18 for helping a ton on this project
+Thanks to @Provectus18 for helping a ton on this project.